 - What to do and say (and what NOT to do or say) when someone wants to talk about an incident of unwelcome or threatening behavior

 - What to do if the harasser is someone you know/senior to you

 - What to do if it's not actually harassment

 I want to volunteer.
 Do I need to complete training before each meeting I volunteer for?

-Volunteers who complete the November 4 training will be eligible to serve at the 2022 Joint Mathematics Meetings and at any 2022 AMS Sectional meeting.
-The training requirements will be further delineated for future meetings by MathSafe partners.
+Volunteers who complete the November 4 training will be eligible to serve at AMS meetings in 2022.
+Training requirements will be further delineated for future meetings by MathSafe partners.

 What if I attend the training but decide I don't want to volunteer?

 There is no obligation to volunteer after completing the training.
 All active volunteers will be required to complete the training, however.
 MathSafe volunteers need not be "on duty" for the entire meeting.
 They will simply wear the MathSafe button when it works within their schedule.